-As if it wasn’t deep enough, Monster Hunter World’s crafting system has a whole new mechanic after the end game.
+With its release on PC, Monster Hunter World’s has found a whole new base of players eager to dive into its deepest systems.
+And as if the game didn’t have enough squeezed into it already, the crafting system has a whole new mechanic after the end game.
 Augmenting allows you to add powerful new effects to your weapons and armor, readying your party to face the toughest foes in the New World.
 It’s not the clearest system to understand however, so here’s everything you need to know about Augmenting in Monster Hunter World.

 Augmenting is essential if you want to consistently face off against tempered monsters and elder dragons, making what would’ve been one-hit-kills survivable.